afreeorange/wiki.nikhil.io.articles/ArchLinux Notes.md

     sudo pacman -Su linux-headers

+### Cannot Initialize Multiple Displays

+Made sure that I had the latest versions of `virtualbox-guest-*` packages

+    [root@orc home]# pacman -Q | grep virtual virtualbox-guest-modules-arch 5.1.16-1
+    virtualbox-guest-utils 5.1.16-1

+Then made sure that I could see my display in the output of `xrandr`.
+Then realized that I had to go "View" &rarr; "Virtual Screen 2" &rarr; "Enable" in the VirtualBox menu and felt a tad silly :flushed:

 ### Resizing

 Can only do this with VDIs and not VMDKs.
 To convert a VMDK (on Windows)